Matt Ryan (American football): 2009

-In Weeks 6 through 9, Ryan generally struggled, throwing more interceptions (8) than touchdowns (6), was sacked 10 times, and had an average passing rating of 65.5.
+In Weeks 6 through 9, Ryan generally struggled, throwing more interceptions (8) than touchdowns (6), was sacked 10 times, and had an average passer rating of 65.5.
 Still, he led the Falcons to two victories in the four games, in part thanks to Michael Turner having some strong performances.

 In Week 12, Ryan suffered a turf toe injury during a game against the Tampa Bay Buccaneers.
 Chris Redman stepped in and managed to win the game by connecting to Roddy White for a five-yard touchdown late in the fourth quarter.
 Following this victory, however, the effect of Ryan's absence was compounded by injury to starting running back Michael Turner, and the Falcons suffered a 34–17 loss to the Philadelphia Eagles and a 26–23 loss to the New Orleans Saints in Weeks 13 and 14.
 In Week 15, Ryan returned, despite not yet having fully recovered from his injury, and led Atlanta to a 10–7 upset win against the New York Jets.

 In Week 16, the Falcons defeated the Buffalo Bills in a 31–3 win.
-Ryan threw for 250 yards with three touchdowns, two of them to Roddy White.
+Ryan threw for 250 yards and three touchdowns, two of them to Roddy White.
 In the last game of the season, the Falcons defeated the Buccaneers by a score of 20–10.
-In the win, Ryan had 223 passing yards with two touchdowns and two interceptions.
+In the win, Ryan had 223 passing yards, two touchdowns, and two interceptions.
 With a record of 9–7, the Falcons attained back to back winning seasons for the first time in franchise history.

 Ryan finished the season throwing for 2,916 yards with 22 touchdowns, 14 interceptions, and a quarterback rating of 80.9.
 Ryan also rushed for 49 yards and one touchdown.